demisto/content/Packs/CarbonBlackEnterpriseEDR/Integrations/CarbonBlackEnterpriseEDR/README.md

 | CarbonBlackEEDR.SearchProcess.results.process_username | String | User names related to the process. |
 | CarbonBlackEEDR.SearchProcess.results.regmod_count | Number | The cumulative count of registry modifications since process tracking started. |
 | CarbonBlackEEDR.SearchProcess.results.scriptload_count | Number | The cumulative count of loaded scripts since process tracking started. |

-## Troubleshooting
-Note, due to duplicates alert that the API retreives, there might be less alerts than the set limit.